 It’s so common, we don’t even recognize it as a mindset: Instead of changing our own car’s oil, cleaning our pools or windows, mowing our lawns, doing our own taxes or our own nails, we get someone else to do it, someone who specializes in that particular endeavor.
 We tell ourselves we don’t like doing that thing and, besides, they do a better job, so why not get an expert to do it?
 After all, we can afford it.

-So what are the reasons for saying that hiring a financial adviser might be a mistake?
+So what are the reasons for saying that hiring a financial advisor might be a mistake?

 1. Competing interests